mpaviotti/mpaviotti.github.com/research.markdown

 This function can be viewed both as a computable function, which is representable via the $$\lambda$$-calculus and as a **proof** that $$A$$ implies $$B$$.
 In category theory $$f$$ can be viewed as a morphism between the objects $$A$$ and $$B$$.

-Thus, under some restrictions, functional programming viewed as a type theory, intuitionistic logic and category theory are three different mathematical subjects that describe the same idea.
+Thus, under some restrictions, total functional programming, intuitionistic logic and category theory are three different mathematical subjects that describe the same idea.